 For most recipients, the tax credit is the equivalent of the amount of social security and Medicare taxes that the employer pays on tips received by each applicable employee.

-In order to qualify, however, your employees must also receive hourly salaries of at least $5.15 per hour.
+To qualify, however, your employees must also receive hourly salaries of at least $5.15 per hour.
 This was the federal minimum wage in 2007.
-Today’s minimum wage is obviously much higher.
+Today’s minimum wage is much higher.
 But for calculations’ sake, the requirements for this tax credit are still based on the 2007 minimum wage.

 8. Small Business Pension Plan Startup Costs